rigtsm/AWS/certified_Cloud_Practitioner_Path/aws_Core_Services/readme.md

 - hight demand during the first week
 - after the first week this assets  are rarely accessed

 how to reduce the S3 costs maintaining durability (multiple copies)?
-Solution: S3 lifecycle rules with **S3-standard AI** storage class
+Solution: S3 lifecycle rules with **S3-standard IA** storage class